syncfusion-content/wpf-docs/wpf/Diagram/Container.md

 # Container in WPF Diagram (SfDiagram)

 Containers are collections of logically grouped shapes surrounded by a visible border, which the shapes can be dragged in and out of during runtime.
-Every change made to the Container doesn't affect its children.
+Every change made to the Container has no effect on its children.
 Child elements can be edited individually.

 ## Create a Container

-### Add Container
+### Add a Container

 The following code illustrates how to create a Container Node.